eor/STARDUST/README.md

 user@machine:~/SD_project/$ ./STARDUST my_SD_config
 ```

-Should a configuration variable is not set in the configuration file, STARDUST will fall back on a default value for said variable.
+If a configuration variable is not set in the configuration file, STARDUST will fall back on a default value for said variable.
 The defaults can be changed in `src/config_defaults.h`.
 Note that any changes made therein requires a re-compilation of the code.